EValuating MARine Litter in Greece, “EVMAR” Project

 Ioanna was born in Thessaloniki in 1995, she studied at the University of Thessaly, at the Department of Ichthyology and Aquatic Environment in Volos.
 Her Bachelor Thesis, focused in the variation of phytochromes and phycocyanin in the port of Volos.
 She completed her internship at the Aristotle University of Thessaloniki, at the Department of Biology, by being mainly involved in data collection.

-In 2019 she conducted her MSc at the International University of Greece in Thessaloniki, at the Department of Food Science and Technology.
-Her Diploma Thesis is related to microplastics in the sediment on the sandy shores of Thessaloniki’s Gulf.
-She has attended various seminars about the Aquatic Environment and about Digital Marketing.
+She completed her MSc at the International University of Greece in Thessaloniki, at the Department of Food Science and Technology.
+Her Diploma Thesis focused on microplastics in the sediment on the sandy shores of Thessaloniki’s Gulf.
+She has attended various seminars related to the Aquatic Environment, Digital Marketing and AI.
 Moreover, she has obtained Information Technology (IT) and First Aid Certifications.
 Currently, she works at iSea as Assistant of Communication and Engagement.

 Contact Info: